adriasell/Multi-omics-integration-Tutorial/README.md

     * `codebook`

 # Reminder: Introduction to NoteBook
-This tutorial (multiomics_integration_tutorial.ipynb file) is a NoteBook object.
-Within this notebook (NoteBook), you will be guided step by step from loading a dataset to performing analysis of its content.
+This notebook will guide you step by step, from loading a dataset to analyzing it.

-To access the tutorial:

-* Open the multiomics_integration_tutorial.ipynb file.
+Getting Started:
+* Open multiomics_integration_tutorial.ipynb and click “Open in Colab” (sign in with your Google account if needed).
-* Click the “Open in Colab” button at the top of the notebook.
+* Select “Open in draft mode” at the top left so you can run the code safely.

-You’ll need to sign in with a Google account to run the Colab tutorial.

-The Jupyter (Python) notebook is an approach that combines text blocks (like this one) together with code blocks or cells.
-The great advantage of this type of cell is its interactivity, as they can be executed to check the results directly within them.
-Very important: the order of instructions is fundamental, so each cell in this notebook must be executed sequentially.
-If any are omitted, the program may throw an error, so you should start from the beginning if in doubt.

-First of all:

-Once inside google colab, it is very very important that at the start you select "Open in draft mode" (draft mode), at the top left.
-Otherwise, it will not allow you to execute any code block, for security reasons.
-When the first of the blocks is executed, the following message will appear: "Warning: This notebook was not created by Google.".
-Do not worry, you should trust the content of the notebook (NoteBook) and click "Run anyway".

-Let’s go!

-Click the "play" button on the left side of each code cell.
-Lines of code that begin with a hashtag (#) are comments and do not affect the execution of the program.

-You can also click on each cell and press "ctrl+enter" (cmd+enter on Mac).

-Each time you run a block, you will see the output just below it.
-The information is usually always related to the last instruction, along with all the print() commands in the code.
+* If you see "Warning: This notebook was not created by Google.", don’t worry—just click Run anyway.

+How to Use the Notebook:
+* The notebook mixes text explanations and code cells for hands-on learning.
+* Always run cells in order to avoid errors.
+* Click the play button next to a cell, or press Ctrl+Enter (Cmd+Enter on Mac).
+* Lines starting with # are comments for guidance, they won’t affect the code.
+* Outputs appear below each cell, showing results and any printed messages.